cJoshLo/Train-Reporter/README.md

 Version 0.0.4: Application can now send out text messages with the new Alerts

-Version 1.0.0: Application is complete, once started will search for new E lin alerts every 8 hours and send messages for the new alerts
+Version 1.0.0: Application is complete, once started will search for new E line alerts every 8 hours and send messages for the new alerts

+Version 1.0.1: Implemented dependency injection to clean up code and utilize spring